First Row, L to R: Mark B. Miller, Jane Schrader Lynch, Dr. Joyce Mundy, Betty Huf,

 All residents are encouraged to attend School Board meetings and to become more involved in the decisions which affect you and our students.

 The following is general information regarding the structure and operation of the Board of School Directors.
-The Centennial School Board is composed of nine residents who serve overlapping, unpaid terms of four years each.
+The Centennial School District Board of School Directors is composed of nine residents who serve overlapping, unpaid terms of four years each.

 Functions of the School Board